skip to main content

 App availability

-Most of the services we’ve highlighted in this article are widely available across major streaming devices like Amazon Fire TV, Apple TV, and Roku.
+Most of the services highlighted in this article are widely available across major streaming devices like Amazon Fire TV, Apple TV, and Roku.
 Still, it’s always worth double-checking your device’s app store before deciding on a streaming service.

-If you’re new to streaming, head over to our Best Streaming TV Devices page for a closer look at our favorite devices.
+If you’re new to streaming, head to our Best Streaming TV Devices page for a closer look at our favorite devices.

 DVR specs and on-demand content